 If any of these exciting possibilities are realized, it will be a major step forward in understanding grand unified theories, reaching new physics, and possibly solving a number of other questions, such as the nature of dark matter.
 However, the only way to test any of this is to have more extensive observations.
 In particular, much larger area is required.
 This can be seen simply from the low fluxes observed at ultrahigh energies (one per sq. km per century is tiny!).
-This is why experiments such as the Pierre Auger array are constructed.
-It has the effective size of Rhode Island, about 4000 km2, and has an event rate that is large even at the highest energies.
-It will therefore resolve questions such as whether the GZK cutoff exists, whether there are much higher energy cosmic rays, the type of particle composing UHECRs, and so on.
-Even more ambitious plans are in the works.
-A NASA project called OWL-Airwatch has been suggested, which will look for flashes of fluorescence in the Earth's atmosphere caused by high energy cosmic rays.
-This will, at least in principle, increase the effective area another couple of orders of magnitude.
+This is why detectors such as the Pierre Auger array are constructed.
+Even more ambitious detectors have been proposed.
+For example, around twenty years ago a NASA project called OWL-Airwatch was suggested, which would have looked for flashes of fluorescence in the Earth's atmosphere caused by high energy cosmic rays.
+This would, at least in principle, increase the effective area another couple of orders of magnitude.
+However, I can't find recent mentions of this mission, so I suppose that it ended up on NASA's cutting room floor.